Skip to main content

 Anonymous (unauthenticated) users are capped at Viewer access regardless of the public grant’s role setting.
 They can view the resource but cannot edit, run, or manage anything.
 They must sign in to get elevated access.

-Shared resources appear in your sidebar.
-For agents, check your Agents list.
-For workflows, check the Hub.
+Check the Shared with me tab on the relevant listing page (Agents, Skills, Files, or Workflows).
+This tab shows all resources that others have shared with you.
 If you still can’t find it, the sharing may not have completed.
 Ask the person who shared it to verify your access in the Share dialog.

 Organization & Teams